 4. Mounting Surfaces.
-For both interior and exterior lights, it’s always smart to consider the surface you are mounting to when selecting or specifying a light.
-Whether it’s an existing tile backsplash in the master bath or the exterior stone siding on your entry façade, the type, thickness and contour of a surface can impact both the ease of installation and the look of the fixture.
-Usually just a slight modification to the mounting plate or hardware will provide an easier installation and the best look possible.
+For both interior and exterior lights, it’s always smart to consider the mounting surface.
+Slope and beam mounted ceiling lights almost always require special canopy and j-box configurations (yes, you need a j-box in that beam!).
+For wall sconces, always give some thought to the surface you are mounting to.
+Whether it’s an existing tile backsplash in the master bath or exterior stone siding on your entry façade, the type, thickness and contour of a surface can impact both the ease of installation and the look of the fixture.
+Usually just a slight modification to the mounting plate or hardware will provide for easier installation and the best look possible.

 5. Smart Lighting Planning.
-Lights are often the last features to be installed during a remodel, so the tendency is to leave lighting decisions until the last minute.
-This is usually the most costly and time-consuming mistake, and it’s also the one made most frequently.
-By developing your overall lighting plan and specifying your decorative fixtures early in the planning process, you’ll be much more likely to avoid these pitfalls and the associated last-minute compromises.
+Since lights are often the last features to be installed during a remodel, the tendency is to leave lighting-related decisions until the last minute.
+This common mistake can be both time-consuming and costly.
+By developing your overall lighting plan and specifying your decorative fixtures early in the planning process, you’ll be more likely to avoid these pitfalls and the associated last-minute compromises.

-Part of the service we provide at Hammerton is helping our clients avoid these types of oversights during the lighting specification process.
-We provide detailed drawings that specify several elements of the fixture, including dimension, weight, mounting and light lift requirements.
+Part of the service we provide at Hammerton is helping our clients avoid these type of oversights during the lighting specification process.
+We provide detailed specification drawings including dimension, weight, mounting and light lift requirements.
 Together, our designers, engineers and service teams work with each client to ensure a smooth and successful installation.